noahcg/toybox/README.md

 ### How was it built?

 This app was built using Vue.js for the front end javascript framework.
 I used Vuetify as my material design component framework.
-I also used Firebase for my backend including the database, authentication, storage and hosting.
+I also used Firebase for my backend including the database, authentication.
+Hosting is now being done on Netlify.

 ### Ecosystem